Practical computational advantage from the quantum switch on a generalized family of promise problems: Introduction

 \section{Introduction}

-Classical events follow well defined causal relations that are constrained by the geometry of spacetime.
-However, this depends on the distribution of matter, which could be in a quantum superposition of states leading to a superposition of causal structures \cite{Hardy09}.
-This idea motivated the development of the process matrices formalism \cite{Oreshkov12}, which allows for the description of quantum processes exhibiting an indefinite causal order, i.e. showing correlations incompatible with any definite causal structure.
+Classical events follow well defined causal relations.
+However, in quantum mechanics one can conceive of a superposition of causal structures, just as quantum systems can be in a superposition of states \cite{Hardy09}.
+This idea motivated the development of the process matrices formalism \cite{Oreshkov12}, which allows for the description of quantum processes exhibiting an indefinite causal order, i.e., showing correlations incompatible with any definite causal structure.